-- told she should only hire "cute girls" to work as security guards, regardless of their qualifications, - ignored when she reported to her supervisors that black security guards were being referred to with the n-word, - ignored when she reported that a female employee had been raped by two other employees following a work event, and - denied overtime pay and denied access to food, water, and bathroom breaks while working as a security guard-to the point where, on multiple occasions, she had to urinate in a cup in the middle of her shift. - 7.
+- told she should only hire "cute girls" to work as security guards, regardless of their qualifications, - ignored when she reported to her supervisors that black security guards were being referred to with the n-word, - ignored when she reported that a female employee had been raped by two other employees following a work event, and - regularly denied access to food, water, and bathroom breaks while working as a security guard-to the point where, on multiple occasions, she had to urinate in a cup in the middle of her shift. - 7.
 Despite this treatment, Ms. Powell refused to submit to her supervisors' harassment.
 She refused to have sex with her supervisors in exchange for better shifts and days off.
-She spoke up in response to reports by her black supervisees that they were being called the n-word and treated worse than white employees.
-She complained about widespread wage and hour violations affecting her and her fellow employees.
-And she did not ignore being leered at, screamed at, and touched inappropriately by her colleagues and supervisors. - 8.
+She refused to ignore reports by her black supervisees that they were being called the n-word and treated worse than white employees.
+She refused to stay silent when she was leered at, screamed at, and touched inappropriately by her colleagues and supervisors. - 8.
 In response, Allied fired Ms. Powell.
 The firing took place just one week after Ms. Powell complained to a supervisor at the Port Authority about the harassment and discrimination at Allied, and it had nothing to do with Ms. Powell's job performance.
 Just days before her termination, Defendant Martin Feeney-Allied's Vice President for the Region-said that if he had "a hundred LaDonnas," Allied would be a much better-run organization. - 9.
 The only reason Defendant Thomas Tarantola could think of when he fired Ms. Powell in May 2016 was "I don't like the type of person you are."
 It was not the first time that the company fired an employee for speaking up.